Frequently Asked Questions (FAQ) About Human Resources

 What Does a Human Resources Professional Do?

 The following are job descriptions for commonly found positions in Human Resources employment.
 Take a look and see if you can use these samples to assist you in developing your own job description or those of your staff.
+They also describe various positions in a career in HR for career seekers interested in what HR staff members do.

 - Human Resources Manager, HR Generalist, or HR Director - Job Overview